rjzupkoii/WHO-Malaria-pfhrp23/README.md

 The first time that the app runs warnings may be produced by `CPL_gdal_init()`, but these can generally be ignored if the app loads successfully.

+## Contributing Translations

+Additional language translations are welcomed and should be submitted as a pull request on GitHub after forking the [rjzupkoii/WHO-Malaria-pfhrp23](https://github.com/rjzupkoii/WHO-Malaria-pfhrp23) repository on GitHub.

+The directory `R/lang` contains all of the necessary files for the user interface, structured as follows:

+- Directories that are the [two character ISO language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) (ex., `lang/es` for Spanish) containing Markdown files (ex., `explainer.md`) that are rendered as such, with some adjustments to the layout supplied by `style.css`.
+All Markdown files in `lang/en` need to be supplied as part of a new translation.
+- CSV files named as `translation_[ISO CODE].csv` (ex., `translation_fr.csv` for French) that contains two columns.
+The first of which is `en` and contains the English labels in the user interface, and the second two character ISO code for the target language and contains the translated text.
+- The `translation.yml` file which supplies the translation for rendered maps.
+The top level key for each language is the two character ISO code, followed by fields for `choices`, `regions`, `labels`, `risk_map`, and `composite_map`.

+When the loads for a user it defaults to English, after which the language can be changed by the user via the Change Language dropdown list.
+The list of language is determined by the contents of the `choices` list supplied to the `language` `selectInput` control.
+New languages will need to be added to this `choices` list and should be added in alphabetical order, with the control text being the name of the language as it would appear to a native speaker (i.e., French is listed as Français in the list).
+The value returned by the control is the two character ISO language code, which is the used to select the correct language information from the server.

 ---

 ## Sources / Licenses